-- 9.13 A Service Request or Service Order may be cancelled at any time before the Service Start Date.
-For a new connection, where a Service Request is cancelled within 3 Business Days before the Service Start Date for Residential Connections and within 5 Business Days before the Service Start Date for Business Connections, the LFC may charge the Service Provider, in accordance with the charges set out in the Price List, for costs it has incurred in processing the Service Request. - 9.14 The Service Provider may change an existing Service Request or Service Order that has been submitted using OSS/BSS provided that changes to an existing Service Request or Service Order by a Service Provider can only be made within 3 Business Days of the Service Start Date for Residential Connections and 5 Business Days of the Service Start Date for Business Connections if the LFC has given its consent in writing to the change, that consent not to be unreasonably withheld.
-The LFC may charge a Service Provider, in accordance with the charges set out in the Price List, for costs it has incurred to date in processing the Service Request or Service Order (including any truck roll). - 9.15 If the Service Provider changes an existing Service Request or Service Order under clause 9.14: - 9.15.1 The LFC will notify the Service Provider of a revised expected Service Start Date (where applicable to the type of Service Order involved); and - 9.15.2 All of the relevant Service Levels for that Service Order, as defined in the Service Level Terms, will be restarted and measured as from the revised Service Start Date.
+- 9.13 A Service Request or Service Order may be cancelled at any time before the Service Start Date. - 9.13.1 For a new connection where a Service Order is cancelled within 3 Business Days before the Service Start Date for residential and within 5 Business Days before the Service Start Date for business connections, the LFC may charge the Service Provider, in accordance with the charges set out in the Price List, for costs it has incurred in processing the Service Requests (including any truck roll). - 9.13.2 For a plan change involving a site visit where a Service Order is cancelled within 1 Business Day of the Service Start Date, the LFC may charge the Service Provider, in accordance with the charges set out in the Price List, for costs it has incurred in processing the Service Request (including any truck roll). - 9.14 The Service Provider may change an existing Service Request or Service Order that has been submitted using OSS/BSS provided that changes to an existing Service Request or Service Order by a Service Provider can only be made within 3 Business Days of the Service Start Date for Residential Connections and 5 Business Days of the Service Start Date for Business Connections if the LFC has given its consent in writing to the change, that consent not to be unreasonably withheld.
+The LFC may charge a Service Provider, in accordance with the charges set out in the Price List, for costs it has incurred to date in processing the Service Order (including any truck roll). - 9.15 If the Service Provider changes an existing Service Request or Service Order under clause 9.14: - 9.15.1 the LFC will notify the Service Provider of a revised expected Service Start Date (where applicable to the type of Service Request or Service Order involved); and - 9.15.2 all of the relevant Service Levels for that Service Request or Service Order, as defined in the Service Level Terms, will be restarted and measured as from the revised Service Start Date.